wiedld/reactive-rover/client/README.md

 ## TODO:
 * rover releases an error code when it cannot reach destination (because hazards etc). pipe into the UI. (decide where.)
-* used `noImplicitAny` in the tsconfig.
+* used strict settings in the tsconfig.
 But that means I have 11 instances of `// @ts-ignore`.
 Most are from my use of DRY (e.g. the PubSub, RobotType vs UIRobotType), which don't play well with typescript mixins + union types.
 Are fixable...will get around to it.
 * build out node.js server